DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/ACCOUNTS PAYABLE/Vendor payments.md

 -	Highlight the **Bank Account** from which EFT payment is drawn.
 -	Expand the Payment Management FastTab and select whether the EFT file should **Use vendor bank name**.

-## Auto generation of payment reference
+## Automatic generation of payment reference
-This functionality populates the Payment Reference field in Accounts Payable Payment Journal automatically with a unique number on generation of the EFT payment file.
+This functionality populates the **Payment reference** field in the Accounts payable Payment journal line automatically with a unique number when generating the EFT payment file.
 Each payment line is unique regardless of the number of vendors during generation via EFT method of payment.

-**ACCOUNTS PAYABLE > SETUP > PAYMENT SETUP > METHODS OF PAYMENT**

--	Auto payment reference number = Yes

-**ACCOUNTS PAYABLE > SETUP > ACCOUNTS PAYABLE PARAMETERS**

-- Number sequences > Payment reference
+The following setup is required.
+- On the **Methods of payment** page, set **Auto payment reference number** to _Yes_.
+- On the **Accounts payable parameters** page, select the **Number sequences** tab, and set a number sequence for **Payment reference**.

-This number sequence “Payment Reference” will be used when generating payments for a method of payment which has the auto payment reference checkbox selected.
+This number sequence Payment reference will be used when generating payments for a method of payment which has the auto payment reference checkbox selected.
 After the payment has been generated:
--	The Payment Reference number is reflected on the header of DXC Finance Utilities Payment Advice
+-	The Payment reference number is reflected on the header of Finance Utilities [**Payment Advice**]() report
 -	Payment Reference field is populated on the journal lines
 -	If the payment status is changed from Sent to None and the payment is generated again, a new payment reference number is generated and replaces the old on the journal line.
 -	The payment advice when reprinted reflects the correct reference number